 On a Mission...

-to provide quality, compassionate, affordable veterinary care to pet rescues, humane societies, and other non-profit animal welfare organizations throughout Whatcom and Skagit Counties in Washington State.
+To provide quality, compassionate, affordable veterinary care to pet rescues, humane societies, and other non-profit animal welfare organizations in Whatcom County, Washington State.

-Dr. Monroe graduated from Michigan State University College of Veterinary Medicine with her DVM degree in 1993.
-Since graduating she has worked as a veterinarian in private practice in Michigan, New Mexico, and Washington. and as a shelter veterinarian in Washington.
-Dr. Monroe formerly co-owned Maplewood Animal Hospital.
-She enjoys general and diagnostic medicine, soft tissue surgery, and has a special interest in ferrets.
+A Michigan native Dr. Monroe graduated from Michigan State University College of Veterinary Medicine with her DVM degree in 1993.
+Since graduating Dr. Monroe has worked both as a private practice and shelter veterinarian and also co-owned a small animal veterinary hospital.
+In 2018 Dr. Monroe retired from private practice and formed Rescue Pet Vet to follow her passion of providing care to shelter/rescue animals and feral cats.
+Professionally Dr. Monroe enjoys shelter medicine, general and diagnostic medicine, soft tissue surgery, and has a special interest in ferrets.